Fun and easy birthday parties, family reunions, group dates,

-- Mission experiences range from 2.5 to 5 hours in length in one of four simulators.
+- Mission experiences range from 2.5 to 5 hours in length in one of six simulators.
 For longer flight times check out our camp options.

 - Parents are not required to stay during the group mission.
 Our simulators are staffed by Alpine School District employees and monitored by cameras the entire mission.

 - No food is provided.
 When you arrive you can make arrangements with your flight director if you want to take 15-20 minutes to eat during a 5 hour mission.

 - Reservation windows close 48 hours ahead of event start times in order to process booking and staff your mission.